 Many shipyards build sections, but very few build blocks.

-Our facilities comprise over 100 cranes and shipbuilding halls, the most famous is our blue crane in Kiel, Germany, with a lifting capacity of 900 tonnes.
+Our facilities comprise over 100 cranes and shipbuilding halls, the most famous is our blue crane in Kiel, Germany, with a lifting capacity of 900 tons.
 We build complex, highly-integrated naval and large, non-military vessels for our clients and customers in a sophisticated pre-assembled block method.

 The beginning of the steel-cutting process is always an extraordinary moment for every customer and our employees.
 When our plasma cutting equipment slices the first component out of a sheet of steel, the realisation process finally begins.